-Three days in Stockholm is a perfect amount of time for quick taste of one of the most beautiful cities in the world.
+Three days in Stockholm is a perfect amount of time for a taste of one of Europe’s most beautiful cities.
 It has an ambiance and charm you’re hard-pressed to find anywhere else.

-Stockholm is an amazing amalgam of modern and medieval, and land and sea, all built on 14 islands and connected by 57 bridges.
-The city is stunning, most people speak English and, best yet, many of its attractions are easily reached by foot.
-Those not within walking range are linked by a modern transportation system that gets you there comfortably and quickly, although many Stockholmers ride their own bicycles.
+Those not within walking range are linked by a modern transportation system that gets you there comfortably and quickly.
+Still, though, many Stockholmers ride their own bicycles.

-While the city is more expensive than many other European cities (although it’s cost of living is closer to that of Paris than Geneva) it doesn’t have to be as expensive as some might think.
-There are many ways you can economize in Stockholm, especially on food and drink.
+While many people perceive Stockholm as being more expensive than many other European cities, on some cost rankings it doesn’t even rank in the top 10.
+And there are many ways you can economize in Stockholm, especially on food and drink.

 Economize on Your Visit to Stockholm

-A good way to keep costs down is to purchase the Stockholm Card.
+A good way to keep costs down is to purchase the Stockholm Pass.

-You can use the card to get to and into many of the sights and attractions I’ve listed below.
+All in all, it provides great savings.
+In fact, you can use the card to get to, and into, many of the attractions listed below.

 Visit Gamla Stan, the Old City